Hugius/FabiEngine3D/doc/markdown/MODEL_ENTITY.md

 - **Size**: the XYZ size multiplier of the mesh
   - Type: `decimal3`
   - Constraints: at least `0.0`
-- **LOD Distance**: the minimum distance by which the LOD entity will appear/disappear
+- **LOD Distance**: the minimum distance by which the LOD model entity will appear/disappear
   - Type: `decimal`
   - Constraints: at least `0`
 - **Frozen**: the XYZ position of the mesh is not affected by the camera position